KxSystems/docs/docs/ref/bin.md

 To use `bin` with a table, the last column needs not be sorted overall, but it needs to be sorted within the equivalence classes defined by the first `n-1` columns (as shown in the previous example).

 `bin` can also be used with keyed tables.
-Here, `y` needs to contain all value columns, and it's the keys that are going to be returned (as a table).
+Here, `y` needs to contain all value columns, and it is the keys that are returned (as a table).

 ```q
 q)kt:([k:`c`d`e`f`g`h`j`l]a:`p`p`q`q`p`p`q`q;b:0 1 0 1 0 1 0 1;c:3 3 3 3 7 7 7 7)